git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 For more informaiton on this, please refer [Neuron Scheduler Extension](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)

 ###### Node Problem Detector

 The Neuron Problem Detector Plugin facilitates error detection and recovery by continuously monitoring the health of Neuron devices across all Kubernetes nodes.
 It publishes CloudWatch metrics for node errors and can optionally trigger automatic recovery of affected nodes.

 For more informaiton on this, please refer [Neuron Problem Detector Plugin](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-scheduler-extension)

-#####  Step 2: Create EKS Auto NodePool and EC2 NodeClass for AWS Inferentia Accelerators
+#####  Step 2: Create EKS Auto Mode NodePool and EC2 NodeClass for AWS Inferentia Accelerators

-EKS Auto configuration comes in the form of a NodePool Custom Resource (CR).
-The NodePool sets constraints on the nodes that can be created by EKS Auto and the pods that can run on those nodes.
-The NodePool can be set to do things like limiting node creation to certain computer architectures or be flexible to use multiple.
-A single EKS Auto NodePool is capable of handling many different pod shapes.
-EKS Auto makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.
-A cluster may have more than one NodePool, but for the moment we will declare additional one: the inferentia NodePool.
+The EKS Auto Mode configuration comes in the form of a NodePool Custom Resource (CR).
+The NodePool sets constraints on the EC2 nodes that can be used by EKS Auto Mode, and the pods that can run on those EC2 nodes.
+Multiple NodePools may point to the same EC2NodeClass.The NodePool can be set to do things like; limiting node creation to certain compute architectures, or be flexible to use multiple.
+A single EKS Auto Mode NodePool is capable of handling many different pod shapes.
+EKS Auto Mode makes scheduling and provisioning decisions based on pod attributes such as labels and affinity.
+A cluster may have more than one NodePool, for this workshop we will declare an additional inferentia NodePool.

-1. A EKS Auto NodePool sets constraints on the nodes that can be created by EKS Auto and the pods that can run on those nodes.
-AWS-specific settings can be set up with NodeClasses.
-Multiple NodePools may point to the same EC2NodeClass.

-2. Change to the working directory in your VSCode IDE terminal
+1. Run the following command to create the EKS Auto Mode inferentia NodePool definition

 :::code[]{language=bash showLineNumbers=false showCopyAction=true}
 NODE_ROLE=$(cd /home/participant/environment/terraform && terraform output --raw eks_node_iam_role_name)